CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines the scope (presentation/.pptx files), lists specific capabilities (creating, editing, layouts, speaker notes), and provides explicit trigger conditions.
-It matches one of the rubric's own 'good overall examples' almost exactly, demonstrating best practices for skill descriptions.
+This is a strong skill description that clearly defines its scope around PowerPoint presentation tasks.
+It provides explicit trigger conditions with a numbered list of use cases, includes the file format (.pptx), and covers a comprehensive range of presentation-related actions.
+It matches one of the rubric's 'good overall examples' almost exactly, demonstrating best practices.

 DimensionReasoningScore